Wenzhi-Ding/py_reminder/README.md

 This package will offer you a **one-line** experience (a function decorator) of sending you email report with customized information.

-So that you can catch a coffee break / go dating / play Dota2 without worrying about your machine learning / web-scraping / crazy robot.
-Because you can always get key update through your cell phone.

 This is definitely a easy function, I believe many guys have written their own equivalent one.
 What I did is to simplify it into a decorator, so it is now even more convenient!

 ## Installation